chao95957/UINavigationController-SLTransitioning/README.md

 You will find it similar to `navigationItem`.
 Yes, I try to make it like that.

 Some transitioning styles like Divide, Image, Cover Vertical have special keys of info to used in the methods of `SLTransitioningDelegate`.
-They maybe be puzzling, so read the code in `Demo`, you will figure them.
+They maybe be puzzling, so read the code in `Demo`, you will figure them out.

 ###Advancement
 I want to talk about its principle.
 The heart of this category is the `navigationController:animationControllerForOperation:fromViewController:toViewController:` method of `TransitioningProxy` in `UINavigationController+SLTransitioning.m`.
-You can read it to figure my all thoughts.
+You can read it to figure my all thoughts out.

 Because transitioning style is always symmetrical, meaning that when A -> B, A is moved to left, then when B back to A (B -> A), A is moved from left.
 To realize this symmetry, I keep track of transitioning style when pushing, and examine the `symmetrical` property to decide whose duty for **popping** style.
 Considering a condition that B pop to A, If `symmetrical == YES`, I keep the order to find the style: last push style, then `navigationTransitioningStyle` of A, then `transitioningStyle` of navigation Controller; If NO, the order is `navigationTransitioningStyle` of B, then `transitioningStyle` of navigation Controller. **When `symmetrical == NO`, it will probably fail to get the effect of transitioning style because many styles depends on snapshots created in the process of pushing before.
 So, Always keep `symmetrical` to YES, which is also the default value, except that you know what you are doing.**